CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/docs/secrets.md

 # Secrets

 When packaged in an Agent the Profiles SDK (`CortexSession`) will have access to Cortex Secrets in the cluster.
-However, secrets are not exposed to application running outside the Cortex cluster.
+However, secrets are not exposed to applications running outside the Cortex cluster.
 Although this may seem like a limitation, the Profiles SDK includes a local mock client for providing secrets.

 This mock client may be useful when: